 Reedy Creek Nature Center & Preserves (Charlotte) – You won’t believe it but this nature center is completely free.
 Amenities include two large playgrounds (one that is a treehouse theme and covered with shade), an indoor nature center with a play space, and hiking.

 Roper Mountain Science Center (Greenville) – Once you figure out how much there is to do at Roper Mountain Science Center, you will want a family membership.
 Events include several 2nd Saturday events, planetarium shows, and the Butterfly Adventure where you can see butterflies up close.
-Admission is a great value for the activities at just $5-8/person.
-In addition, the grounds are open on non-event day open hours and the ground include a walking trail, imaginative play areas, and the gardens.
+Admission is a great value for the activities at just $5-$8 per person.
+In addition, the grounds are open on non-event day open hours and the grounds include a walking trail, imaginative play areas, and the gardens.

 Upcountry History Museum (Greenville) – Upcountry History Museum offers a free family night on the first Thursday evening of each month.
 In the summer, they traditionally feature a large children’s exhibit.
 It’s all contained in one room making it an easy place for the kids to play without the parents having to worry about them getting out of sight.

 Paris Mountain State Park (Greenville) – Paris Mountain State Park is a pretty place to hike and spend the day.
-During the summer season, they also offer a swim area on Lake Placid.
+During the summer season, they open the swim area on Lake Placid.
 Attend a free ranger-led hike or lecture at Paris Mountain’s 4th Saturday Events.
 In the fall, their Music in the Woods lets your family enjoy live music in the outdoor amphitheater.
 Events are free with regular park admission of $5 per adult and $3 per child.